0xSero/partisia-docs/docs/node-operations/run-a-deposit-or-withdrawal-oracle-node.md

     14 days have passed since the oracle was last changed.
 Confirm this in the contract state by checking the unix timestamp in the field named `"oracleTimestamp"`.

-### How long does it take for pending tokens to become unlocked
+### How long does it take for pending tokens to become unlocked?

-After being released from an oracle allocated tokens will be pending for 14 days before being unlocked.
+After being released from an oracle, allocated tokens will be pending for 14 days before being unlocked.

 ### How to disassociate tokens